 Chris found out by chance that he has an aggressive form of spinal multiple sclerosis (MS).
 He currently uses walking aids and a Motability scooter – but his condition will continue to deteriorate, requiring use of a wheelchair within the next two years.

-The father of seven – who was a skilled general builder – is the family cook but his current kitchen is old and makes it difficult to carry out routine tasks.
-He would greatly benefit from a complete remodelling of his kitchen so that he can continue to cook meals for his family.
+The father of seven – who was a skilled general builder – is the family cook but his previous kitchen made it difficult to carry out routine tasks.
+A complete remodelling of his kitchen means that he can cook meals for his family again.